J. Christopher Giancarlo

-J. Christopher Giancarlo (born May 12, 1959) is an American attorney and former business executive who served as 13th chairman of the United States Commodity Futures Trading Commission (CFTC).
+James Christopher Giancarlo (born May 12, 1959) is an American attorney and former business executive who served as 13th chairman of the United States Commodity Futures Trading Commission (CFTC).
 Giancarlo was sworn in as a CFTC commissioner on June 16, 2014, for a term expiring on April 13, 2019.
 Starting on January 20, 2017, with President Donald Trump's inauguration, Giancarlo began serving as acting chair of the CFTC.
 In March 2017, the president nominated Giancarlo to be full-time chair of the commission.
 Giancarlo was confirmed as chairman of the commission by the United States Senate on August 3, 2017.
 During his time as CFTC Chairman, JC Giancarlo served as a member of the U.S. Financial Stability Oversight Committee (FSOC), the President’s Working Group on Financial Markets, and the Executive Board of the International Organization of Securities Commissions (IOSCO).

 Giancarlo is author of CryptoDad: The Fight for the Future of Money, an account of his oversight of the world’s first regulated market for Bitcoin derivatives and the coming digital network transformation of financial services.

 Early life and education

 Giancarlo was born on May 12, 1959, in Jersey City, New Jersey, to a family of physicians, nurses, and small business owners.
-He has four brothers, including Charles Giancarlo, an entrepreneur and investor who is the chairman and CEO of data storage company Pure Storage, as well as a former senior executive of Cisco Systems and board chairman of Avaya.
+He has four brothers, including Charles Giancarlo, an entrepreneur and investor who is the chairman and CEO of data storage company Everpure, as well as a former senior executive of Cisco Systems and board chairman of Avaya.

 Giancarlo was raised in Englewood, New Jersey, and received primary and secondary education at the Dwight-Englewood School from 1970 to 1977.
 He attended Skidmore College in Saratoga Springs, New York, where he graduated with college and Government Department Honors.
 At Skidmore, Giancarlo was a member of Phi Beta Kappa, of the Winter Term Scholarship Committee and a contributing editor to Politea magazine.
 In 1984, he received a Juris Doctor degree from the Vanderbilt University School of Law where he was an associate research editor at the Vanderbilt Journal of Transnational Law and President of the Law School's International Law Society.
 Since 1985, Giancarlo has been a member of the Bar of the State of New York.